browserplus/borg/data/pages/docs/service_dev/cpp_services.md

 ## Service API

-As shown in the figure, BrowserPlus services implement the Service API.
+As shown in the figure, BrowserPlus services communicate with the BrowserPlus Daemon over the Service API.
 The Service API is a C API.
-The headers for the Service API are on github [here](http://github.com/browserplus/platform/tree/master/src/sdk/service_api/api/ServiceAPI/).
-The API is designed to permit discoverability of service methods and their parameters.
-See [Service API documentation](/docs/platform/CAPI.html) for detailed info.
+The headers for the Service API are on [github](http://github.com/browserplus/platform/tree/master/src/sdk/service_api/api/ServiceAPI/).
+The API is designed to permit discoverability of service methods and their parameters, among other things.
+See the [Service API documentation](http://browserplus.github.com/bp-service-api/) for detailed info.

 ## Browserplus Service Framework